roeegro/SwimFix/README.md

         - 18 keypoint body keypoint estimation based on the OpenPose library.
     - **Performance Assessment** of the swimmer:
 	    - Error detection including multiple error types.
-	    - Manuel error annotation on selected video frames
+	    - Manual error fixing over the frames where the error occurred
-	    -
+	    - Final assessment grade calculation based on the detected errors
+	    - Add new types of errors on the fly [Plug and Play]
     - **Extraction & Visualization** of various performance measures:
 		- The keypoints' coordinates.
 		- The angles of the swimmer's shoulders/elbows/wrists.
 		- Graph for every measure with its value in every frame of the video
     - **Model Testing and Evaluation**
-	    - Manual video annotation for setting the expected result.
+	    - Manual video annotation tool to set the expected result.
 	    - Expected vs actual result comparison.
 - **Input**: Video of the swimmer in a front setting (i.e. the camera is located at the end of the pool's track and faces the swimmer as he swims towards it).
 - **Output**:
-	- Keypoints display (PNG, JPG, MP4) and saving (CSV).
+	- Keypoints display on each frame (JPG)
+	- Input video with OpenPose wireframes on it (MP4)
-	- Graphs of the keypoints' coordinates in eete vide.
+	- Graphs of the keypoints' coordinates in each frame of the video.
 	- Graphs of the angles of the swimmer's shoulder/elbows/wrists in each frame of the video.
 - **OS**: Ubuntu 18.04 for inference/training, Windows 10 for inference only.
 - **Training**:  Train your own model on your own data.